-We know that sometimes it can be a bit confusing when deciding what you want for your bathroom, and when you’re not confident on what’s available then it can make what should be an easy decision that bit harder.
+We know that sometimes it can be a bit confusing when deciding what you want for your bathroom, and when you’re not confident about what’s available then it can make what should be an easy decision that bit harder.

-That’s why we have put together everything we know about bathrooms in easy to read guides to help you decide what suits you and your family to create your perfect bathroom.
+That’s why we have put together everything we know about bathrooms in easy-to-read guides to help you decide what suits you and your family to create your perfect bathroom.

-Toilets & WC’s
+Toilets & WCs

 There are several different types of toilets currently available.
-These include Wall hung, Back-to-wall, Close-coupled WCs.
+These include Wall hung, Back-to-wall, and Close-coupled WCs.
 See below for a detailed description of each type of toilet which will help you to decide which will suit you.

 You do however need to ensure that the pan is supported properly when fitted either by the use of special floor mounting brackets or the use of a framework.
 These frameworks, which support the pan and provide a place for the cistern, are available from several suppliers.